AdobeDocs/analytics.en/help/components/cda/cda-setup.md

 # Setting up Cross-Device Analytics

->[!NOTE] Cross-Device Analytics documentation is subject to change as the feature is further developed.
-Check back regularly for updates.

 Once all prerequisites are met, use the following steps to enable Cross-Device Analytics.
 You must belong to a Product Profile Admin group or have admin privileges in Adobe Analytics to follow these steps.

 >[!IMPORTANT] All prerequisites must be met before following these steps.
 If all prerequisites are not met, the feature is not available or will not work.
 See [Cross-Device Analytics](cda-home.md) for prerequisites and limitations.